Negative probabilities: What they are and what they are for: Observation spaces

-Intuitively, a multi-test experiment is a laboratory experiment or thought experiment where a source repeatedly produces quantum systems in the specified state \ket{\psi}, and each time a test, arbitrarily chosen from \ang{M_i: i\in I}, is performed on the system.
+Intuitively, a multi-test experiment is a laboratory experiment or thought experiment where a source repeatedly produces quantum systems in the specified state \ket{\psi}, and each time an observable $A$, arbitrarily chosen from \O, is measured on the system.
+We call such a measurement a test; hence the name ``multi-test experiment."

-If $M$ is a measurement, let $\Out(M)$ be the set of the possible results of $M$.
-For simplicity of exposition, in this section, we deal only with measurements where $\Out(M)$ is finite.
+If the observables $A_1, A_2\in \O$ commute, then, according to quantum mechanics, we can measure them simultaneously in \ket\psi.
+The simultaneous-measurement condition provides an observable $B$ such that measuring $B$ amounts to measuring $A_1$ and $A_2$ together.
+In that sense, the condition seems rather natural to us.
+In particular, the condition is trivially satisfied if \O\ contains no commuting observables, as will be the case in all four experiments in \S\ref{sec:finite}.